vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 }
 </pre>

+The `dotProduct`and `wand` query operators produces a rank feature called `rawScore(name)`, we use this as our first-phase rank expression.

-Deploy the application again :
+Deploy the application again:

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>